 Paul wrote more books of the Bible than any other author—including Moses, Solomon and any of the original apostles.
 He is credited with writing at least 13 books in the New Testament (14, if we include the book of Hebrews).
 His writings have been scrutinized by more scholars and students of the Scriptures than perhaps any other Bible author.

-The Epistles of Paul are essential to read and study if we want a fuller understanding of the Holy Scriptures.
+The Pauline Epistles are essential to read and study if we want a fuller understanding of the Holy Scriptures.
 But how much do you understand about these books?
 Why were they written?
 To whom were they written?
 What were the issues that Paul was dealing with in these many letters?

 Paul wrote these letters over approximately a 15- to 20-year period between about A.D.
 48 and 67.
 The estimates of the dates these letters were written will vary slightly from authority to authority, but they were within this general time frame.

 The Pauline Epistles: a snapshot of early Church history

 Paul’s letters provide us insight into the congregations of the early Christian Church in the first century.
 What can we learn from these 14 letters that were preserved for us under direct inspiration from God (2 Timothy 3:16)?
 In studying them carefully, we can find answers to many questions, such as:

 - Who were these people to whom Paul wrote?